-In some on premise IP-PBX VoIP installations there will be analog devices and/or non-ip phones that need to be connected to the IP-PBX.
-These endpoints could include phones where adding an Ethernet cable is not cost effective and other analog devices that are not to be switched to IP, such as fax machines.
-The best way to make the connection and add dial tone for these endpoints is by using a gateway device with enough ports for the number of devices, assigning each an extension in your IP-PBX.
+Some on premise IP-PBX VoIP installations involve analog devices and/or non-IP phones that need to be connected to the IP-PBX.
+These endpoints could include phones where adding an Ethernet cable is not cost effective.
+In addition, there are other analog devices that need to remain analog, not IP, such as fax machines.
+The best way to establish the connection with dial tone for these endpoints is by using a gateway device with enough ports for the number of devices.
+Each port then becomes an assigned extension in your IP-PBX.
 These FXS Gateway devices offer RJ-11 ports to connect up analog office phones, fax machines and other analog devices that then communicate with your VoIP PBX system.
-Depending on the number of analog devices, you will want to choose a device with a sufficient number of RJ-11 ports, but perhaps a best practice installation would allow for one or two additional ports when dealing with more than four endpoints.
+Depending on the number of analog devices, you will want to choose a device with a sufficient number of RJ-11 ports.
+A "best practice" installation would allow for one or two additional ports when dealing with more than four endpoints.

-When only one or two devices need to be connected the best choice should be a small ATA (Analog Telephone Adapter), like the Cisco SPA112 or SPA122.
+When only one or two devices need to be connected, the most suitable choice should be a small ATA (Analog Telephone Adapter), like the Cisco SPA112 or SPA122.
 These ATAs are excellent for use as a fax interface or when you need to connect a few analog telephones or DECT phones.
-We have even completed installations using three of these devices in the same location and there are benefits in using several smaller devices, as one device can become damaged and only that one will need to be replaced, rather than having to replace one large more costly unit.
-ATAs typically come in various sizes based on the number of FXS ports, from one and two FXS port models to larger 4 port or 8 port gateways.
-When there are 6, 8, 12 or more analog phones/devices, then consider a larger multiport gateway as a good choice, like the new Grandstream HT818, a larger version of the well established HT814.
-Depending on the installation and other variables, cost and complexity should be weighed when making the decision for multiple smaller ATAs versus one or two larger ones.
-Typically a device that offers more ports comes in at a less cost per port cost.
-However, the trade off could be the possibility of losing a device from a storm hit.
-At times you'll find a single port can be become defective and an easy fix is to just just swap to a good port if one exists.
-If more damage is done, then the ATA will need to be replaced.
-Replacing one SPA112 is less costly than an entire HT414 or HT818.
-Another consideration is the ATA used for the fax machine, if needed.
-The Cisco SPA ATAs have a good track record being used for a fax interface when the proper settings are configured.
+We have even completed installations using three of these devices in the same location.
+There remains the benefit when using several smaller gateway devices.
+If one device becomes damaged, only one will need to be replaced, rather than having to replace a large more costly unit.
+ATAs typically come in various sizes based on the number of FXS ports, from one and two FXS port models to larger four-port or eight-port gateways.
+When there are six, eight, twelve or more analog phones/devices, then consider a larger multiport gateway as a good choice, like the Grandstream HT818.
+The HT818 is a larger version of the older well-established HT814.
+Depending on the installation and other variables, cost and complexity should be weighed when determining the need for multiple smaller ATAs versus one or two larger ones.
+Typically a device that offers more ports comes in at a less per port cost.
+However, the trade-off could be the possibility of losing a device from a storm that hits.
+Sporadically you'll find a particular port can become defective, and an easy fix is to simply swap to a good port, if one exists.
+If more damage is done, then the entire ATA will need to be replaced.
+Replacing one SPA112 is less costly than a HT414 or HT818.
+Another consideration is the ATA used for the fax machine, if required.
+Cisco SPA ATAs have a good track record of being used for a fax interface when the proper settings are configured.

-FXS (Foreign eXchange Subscriber) An RJ-11 port used to connect in premise to an analog office phone, fax machine or other analog device.
-FXS ports are the traditional telephone jack on the wall that provides telephony services and supplies battery power, provides dial tone and generates ringing voltage to the phone.
+FXS (Foreign eXchange Subscriber) An RJ-11 port used to connect on-premise to an analog office phone, fax machine or other analog device.
+FXS ports are the traditional telephone jack on the wall that provides telephony services and supplies battery power, provides dial tone, and generates ringing voltage to the phone.

 The IP-PBX connects up to the VoIP carrier via SIP trunks or PRI (T1 telephony card required).
 Each analog device is assigned an extension in the IP-PBX and connected via the ATA gateway via RJ-11 then to Ethernet to the LAN.
-Existing RJ-11 connections are usually in the telco closet, keeping all equipment organized.
-In some mixed use buildings (warehouse-office) using analog DECT cordless phone(s), such as ones offered by Panasonic, give mobility, especially in a warehouse setting if conditions are not unfavorable; an added low cost solution.
+Existing RJ-11 connections are routinely in the telco closet, keeping all equipment organized.
+In some mixed use buildings like a warehouse with offices using analog DECT Panasonic cordless phones provides mobility.
+Mobility can be very efficient, especially in a warehouse setting if conditions are not unfavorable.

 NOTE: PbxMechanic.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to products on Amazon.com.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.